UltraCart/rest_api_v2_sdk_csharp/docs/WebhookApi.md

 <a name="resendevent"></a>
 # **ResendEvent**
-> WebhookSampleRequestResponse ResendEvent (int? webhookOid, string eventName)
+> WebhookReflowResponse ResendEvent (int? webhookOid, string eventName)

 Resend events to the webhook endpoint.